 Lily and Scooter

 Both of these dogs came from rescue organizations.
-Lily’s mother was probably part Border Collie, but Lily is mostly Rat Terrier.
+According to DNA tests, Lily is Collie, Chesapeake Bay Retriever, Dalmatian and Husky.
+She’s unique!
 She’s smart and has a high prey drive.
 She’s a good farm dog – she chases hawks out of the sky and keeps raccoons away.
-She was born sometime in April, 2003
+She was born sometime in April, 2003.

-Scooter’s mom was a mixed-breed stray, and dad was obviously a Chihuahua.
+Scooter’s mom was a mixed-breed stray.
+DNA testing tells us that he has a lot of Chihuahua and Shih Tzu in him, too.
 Scooter’s job is to be a pest to Lily to keep her busy (he gets her to play by biting her toes).
 They are our comedy duo.
 Scooter was born January 8, 2007.

 Pip and Caper